saltyrtc/saltyrtc-meta/Protocol.md

 (after both clients have sent each other a valid 'auth' message), the clients MAY choose to *trust* each other by storing each other's public key and the path securely (note, that this *trusting procedure* must be handled by the application).

-The API of the clients MUST be able to handle trusted public keys for a path.
-If a trusted key exists on a path, the initiator SHALL omit generating a token and both clients SHALL skip the 'token' message during the handshake.
+The API of the clients MUST be able to handle trusted public keys.
+If a trusted key is passed to the client, the initiator SHALL omit generating a token and both clients SHALL skip the 'token' message during the handshake.

 If one of the clients is out of sync to the other (one has a trusted public key but the other has not), the initiator will receive a different message (either 'token' or 'key') than expected which it